 Learning is embedded in everything we do – from cities and regions to entrepreneurial ventures and systemic change initiatives – and allows us to capture and share insights, intelligence, knowledge, and emergent understanding from the iterative testing of new approaches.

 The NetZeroCities Pilot Cities Programme is a testing ground where cities explore pathways to decarbonisation, exchange knowledge, and practise systems change.
 In a unique two-year initiative, European cities are learning together how to achieve climate neutrality by 2030.
 The programme’s approach is focused on exploring different pathways and understanding how local ecosystems work, so cities can deliver meaningful change in their communities.
-The programme aims to set up new services or entities, conceive of innovative tools to aid decarbonisation, or set up local projects.
+The programme aims to set up new services or entities, conceive of innovative tools to aid decarbonisation, or implement local projects.

 Budapest Winter School: Part of an extensive capability building programme for Mission Cities.